JPC-AV/video_qc_jpc_av/developer_docs/gui-documentation.md

     from PyQt6.QtGui import QIcon, QFont, QColor, QPainter, QPixmap
     ```

-The AV Spex GUI code is organized into a modular structure with subdirectories and multiple focused modules:
+The AV Spex GUI code is organized into a modular structure with subdirectories:

 ### Main GUI Directory Structure:
 ```